They’ve been hugely popular!

 Can you imagine a United States quarter measuring 3 inches wide?

-That’s what you have with these new silver bullion quarters.
+That’s what you have with these silver bullion quarters.

-Of course the designs are larger, but are otherwise relatively proportionate.
+Of course the designs on the bullion coins are larger, but they are otherwise relatively proportionate.

 How To Buy Silver America The Beautiful Bullion Coins